Confucius said that if you turn your job into a hobby (or a hobby into a job), you won’t have to work another day in your life.

 This is what inspired him to come up with a principle that would be named after him.
-The majority of results comes from the minority of efforts.
+The majority of results come from the minority of efforts.
 In other words, if you are going to work for 10 hours today, 80% of your results will have sprung from only two hours of your work.
 The other 8 hours will account for only 20% of the results.
-Which means you could almost toss those 8 ineffective hours away and not make a big difference.
+Which means you could almost toss those 8 ineffective hours away and it wouldn’t make a big difference.

 Try to analyze the time you are spending on your daily tasks.
 Out of every ten tasks, you’ll be able to find the two that are really worthy of your attention.
 Only those two are actually vital for your cause.
 The other eight – well, postpone them or just cancel them.

 Learn how and when to say “nay”